heatherpark/algorithm-review/algorithms/selection-sort.md

   * divide input list into two parts:
     1. the sublist of already sorted items
     2. the sublist of items remaining to be sorted
-  * find smallest element in unsorted sublist.
+  * find smallest element in unsorted sublist
-  * exchange that element with the leftmost unsorted element.
+  * exchange that element with the leftmost unsorted element
-  * move sublist boundaries one element to the right.
+  * move left sublist boundary one element to the right
+  * repeat with new sublist until all sublists have been sorted

 **time complexity:** O(n^2), or quadratic time.